Montana’s Basecamp for Art & Adventure provides many experiences you can only get in Great Falls.

 Walk through the history of Great Falls, along the Missouri River, at your own pace.
 Starting on the North Side of the River, this walk through time will engage you with the Grizzly Bear encounter of Capitan Meriwether Lewis, 2500-year old Native American archaeological site, railroads and the large-scale hard rock mining, along with dawn of water powered electricity.
 Much of River’s Edge Trail is built on former roads and railroad lines.
 We encourage you to explore this historic district.
-Maps available at Great Falls Montana Tourism’s basecamp at 100 1st Ave N.
+Maps are available at Great Falls Montana Tourism’s basecamp at 100 1st Ave N.

 Central Business District Walking Tour

-Art meets business on this tour through The Central Business Historic District in Great Falls.
+Art meets business on this tour through The Central Business Historic District in Downtown Great Falls.
 The details of 25 buildings and the stories of the entrepreneurs behind them provide great insight to the tenacity still present in our Central Business District entrepreneurs today!
 Maps are available at Great Falls Montana Tourism’s basecamp at 100 1st Ave N.

 Railroad Historic District Walking Tour

 The parks and structures that comprise the Great Falls Railroad Historic District reflect the community’s development into central Montana’s trade, service, and cultural center.
 With many of the buildings in use today, this tour walks you through three major construction periods, creating diverse architectural styles.
 The district remains a historically and architecturally cohesive reminder of significant forces that shaped Great Falls.
-Maps available at Great Falls Montana Tourism’s basecamp at 100 1st Ave N.
+Maps are available at Great Falls Montana Tourism’s basecamp at 100 1st Ave N.